Your travel expert

 Xavier Amigo

-After your arrival at Cartagena de las Indias International Airport, your guide and driver will give you a warm welcome, followed by a preparatory briefing about the upcoming trip.
-Depending on the time of arrival, a visit to the colonial quarter of the citadel is possible for those who wish to do so.
-This will be an excellent time to get to know your guide and to start discussing different aspects of the history of this rich and endearing country.
+Upon your arrival at Casa Dias International Airport, your driver and guide will greet you and give you a briefing about the upcoming trip.
+Depending on what time you arrive, a visit to the colonial quarter of the city is also possible.
+This will be an excellent opportunity to get to know your guide and learn more about the history of this rich and complex country.

 Dinner and overnight stay in a colonial hotel located in the historic streets of Cartagena's old town.